surajlm925-bit/EASY_WAY_A1/README.md

 # Easy Way A1 - AI Processing Platform

-A powerful, modular AI processing platform that enables users to create custom AI-powered tools with persistent data storage.
-Built with React, TypeScript, and Node.js, Easy Way A1 provides a seamless interface for AI content generation and processing.
+A powerful, modular AI processing platform with comprehensive authentication that enables users to create custom AI-powered tools with persistent data storage.
+Built with React, TypeScript, Node.js, and Supabase, Easy Way A1 provides a seamless interface for AI content generation and processing with secure user management.

 ## 🚀 Features

 ### Core Functionality

+- **Authentication System**: Secure user registration, login, and role-based access control
+- **User Management**: Admin dashboard for managing users and viewing analytics
 - **Bilingual Interface**: Full support for English and Kannada languages
 - **Modular AI Tools**: Create custom modules with specific prompts for different use cases
 - **Persistent Storage**: SQLite database for storing modules and configurations
 - **Real-time Processing**: Integration with Google Gemini AI for content generation
-- **Admin/User Modes**: Toggle between administrative and user interfaces
+- **Role-Based Access**: Admin and user roles with appropriate permissions
+- **Activity Tracking**: Comprehensive logging of module usage and analytics

 ### Current Modules Support